-1. Definition of Restrictive Covenants
+Definition and Types of Restrictive Covenants

 Restrictive covenants are therefore allowed, under some general limitations.
 Any clause that may limit the employee’s right to work (which includes his right to access new employment) is considered ineffective and cannot be enforced by a judge, even if the employee consented to the use of such a clause.

-b.
-Non-solicitation of customers
+- Non-solicitation of customers;

-c.
-Non-solicitation of employees
+- Non-solicitation of employees.

 Enforcement of Restrictive Covenants—process and remedies

 Restrictive covenants may be included in the employment contract (normally used for non-compete clauses) or in separate documents during the employment relationship or after it.
 A violation of a restrictive covenant during the employment contract can be subject to disciplinary measures from the employer and eventually the termination of the contract with a fair cause.
 The violation of a restrictive covenant, which intends to apply after the employment relationship ends, can be enforceable through a legal claim against the former employee.

 Use and Limitations of Garden Leave